ZheakTheGeek/applying-nearest-neighbors-data-science-intro-000/README.md

 ### Introduction

-In the last lesson we derived the nearest neighbor formula.
 Nearest neighbors is a powerful algorithm because it allows us to predict other attributes about people using their proximity data.
 For example, those who live in a particular neighborhood may be more likely to be a certain age or have similar interests.
 Using proximity, we might even be able to determine whether their likelihood to purchase a product approximates that of their neighbors.

-In this lesson we'll see how the nearest neighbors algorithm allows us to make predictions with data.
-We will also look at the workflow for machine learning in general and see some of the common struggles that we experience when applying a machine learning algorithm.

-###  Learning Objectives
+### Objectives

 * See the machine learning process of Collect, Explore, Train, and Predict
 * Use the nearest neighbors algorithm to predict other information about users